 Please select one of the options below to be directed to information specific to your status.

-We work together to represent the thousands of Brits living and working across Austria – and with Britishineurope.org for over 1 million British in the EU
+We work together to represent the thousands of Brits living, studying and working across Austria – and with Britishineurope.org for over 1 million British in the EU

 This website is an extension of the Facebook Group British in Europe ~ Austria, which in turn is part of British in Europe.
 The group was established to keep British citizens in Austria up-to-date on Brexit negotiations and their post-Brexit rights.
-Given Austria’s federal composition, with some areas of legislation e.g. property ownership by third country nationals varying from province to province, while residency is covered under national (federal) law, it is important for the site to provide clear and accessible information.
+Given Austria’s federal composition, some areas of legislation e.g. property ownership by third country nationals vary from one province to the next, whereas residency is covered under national (federal) law, making it important for the site to provide clear and accessible location-specific information.

-Effects of Brexit for British citizens living in Austria
+Effects of Brexit for British citizens in Austria